 More renewable energy in the UK means less reliance on energy imports, more jobs and lower greenhouse gas emissions.

-REA was established in 2001 as a not-for-profit trade association, representing British renewable energy producers and promoting the use of renewable energy in the UK.
-REA helps our members build commercially and environmentally sustainable businesses whilst increasing the contribution of renewable energy to the UK’s electricity, heat, transport and green gas needs.
+The REA was established in 2001 as a not-for-profit trade association, representing British renewable energy producers and promoting the use of renewable energy in the UK.
+The REA helps its members build commercially and environmentally sustainable businesses whilst increasing the contribution of renewable energy to the UK’s electricity, heat, transport and green gas needs.

-The REA’s mission is to bring renewables into the mainstream.
+The REA’s mission is to grow the renewable energy economy.
+It's THE united voice for renewables and clean tech in the UK.
 The REA's main objective is to secure the best legislative and regulatory framework for expanding renewable energy production in the UK.
-We undertake policy development and provide input to government departments, agencies, regulators, NGOs and others.
+The REA undertakes policy development and provides input to government departments, agencies, regulators and others.

-REA's corporate membership consists of around 950 companies ranging from sole traders, farmers, installers, energy suppliers, consultancy firms, legal services, major multinationals, organics recyclers and composters.
-REA is the only UK trade body representing the full range of renewable technologies across all applications.
-The Solar Trade Association is affiliated to the REA.
+The REA's corporate membership consists of around 700 companies ranging from; sole traders, farmers, installers, energy suppliers, service providers, major multinationals, project developers, manufacturers, organics recyclers and composters.
+REA is the only UK trade body representing the full range of renewable and clean technologies.
+The Wood Heat Association is a wholly owned REA subsidiary.

 Energyjobline and Airswift release GETI, the world’s largest global energy sector skills, recruitment, and employment trends report, Renewable energy a rapidly growing field globally...

 REA appoints Matthew Trevaskis as new Head of EVs at a time where transport has become the largest source of UK CO2 emissions, The work of the EV Group will focus on charging infrastructure, government policy, and the use of EVs as a form of mass electricity storage, Trevaskis has...